AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <submenu>
 .. index:: <title>

-Actions can be associated with menus, tool bar buttons and keys, all using similar syntax.
+Actions can be associated with menus, tool bar buttons, and keys, all using similar syntax.

 Each menu item has an associated path, which it behaves like a UNIX path,